 Said another way, if 50% of capital gains are not sensitive to the tax environment, then no matter how large the "timeable" elasticity is, doubling rates to top ordinary income levels will still raise substantial revenues.
-Even if the timeable realizations shrink to zero, there remains a large stock of gains that will be taxed regularly at new, higher rates.
+Even if the timeable realizations shrink to 0, there remains a large stock of gains that will be taxed regularly at new, higher rates.
 Moreover, the appropriate elasticity for bigger changes should put more weight on the elasticity of the less timeable portion.
 The elasticities used by scorekeepers are averages across different asset types.
-But the weights are not static: when there is a substantial change in the tax environment, the weights of the different asset classes that comprise the capital gains tax base shift, and so too does the elasticity of the overall tax base.
-When capital gains tax rates are low (or, when taxpayers predict that rates may rise in the near future), a large share of realizations are in more-easily-timeable equities.
+But the weights are not static: when there is a substantial change in the tax environment, the weights of the different asset classes that comprise the capital gains tax base shift, and so too does the elasticity of the overall tax base.17 When capital gains tax rates are low (or when taxpayers predict that rates may rise in the near future), a large share of realizations are in more easily timeable equities.
 This dynamism appears missing from existing revenue estimates.

-Work by Dowd, McClelland and Muthitacharoen (2015) confirms that different types of assets exhibit different realization elasticities, finding for example that pass-through distributions exhibit a higher sensitivity to rate changes than other types of assets, while mutual fund distributions exhibit a much lower sensitivity.
-However, their data runs from 1999 through 2008, so may not reflect the current composition of gains.
-In
+Dowd et al. (2015) confirms that different types of assets exhibit different realization elasticities, finding, for example, that pass-through distributions exhibit a higher sensitivity to rate changes than other types of assets, whereas mutual fund distributions exhibit a much lower sensitivity.
+However, their data run from 1999 through 2008, so may not reflect the current composition of gains.
+In addition, they find that the elasticity of directly owned capital gains varies over different time periods and is lower in recent years.
+Further research incorporating the growth of carried interest and the quantitative importance of different types of gains and their varied elasticities would be useful for improving assessments of the revenue potential of capital gains tax reform.